tmpim/casket-docs/docs/telemetry.md

 how representative the aggregate data is, telemetry may be toggled at compile-time or customized at run-time.

-**Note that telemetry does NOT target personal information.** Telemetry is programmed to report only technical data about machines, connections, and Caddy instances; NOT end users, session IDs, cookies, etc. If you are considering turning off telemetry because of applicable laws, make sure the laws actually apply to you.
+**Note that telemetry does NOT target personal information.** Telemetry is programmed to report only technical data about machines, connections, and Casket instances; NOT end users, session IDs, cookies, etc. If you are considering turning off telemetry because of applicable laws, make sure the laws actually apply to you.

 The recommended way to disable telemetry is to turn off only the metrics that you do not want to report.
 You can do this with the [`-disabled-metrics` CLI flag](/cli#disabled-metrics).
 (The disabled_metrics, timestamp, and instance_id metrics cannot be disabled individually.)
-This will prevent Caddy from collecting the specified information throughout the lifetime of the process, and is useful if, for example, you discover that a particular metric is causing your telemetry buffer to fill up too quickly under heavy load (there is a limit to how many items can be buffered for emission).
+This will prevent Casket from collecting the specified information throughout the lifetime of the process, and is useful if, for example, you discover that a particular metric is causing your telemetry buffer to fill up too quickly under heavy load (there is a limit to how many items can be buffered for emission).

 However, if you wish to disable telemetry entirely, it can be done at compile-time.
-When you download Caddy from the website, you can choose to have telemetry disabled.
+When you download Casket from the website, you can choose to have telemetry disabled.
 If building from source, you can set `enableTelemetry` to false to turn it off.
 Note that if you disable telemetry you will not have the ability to look up your instance and view its metrics.
-It also does not contribute to the research efforts that are otherwise made possible, and it makes it difficult to diagnose problems and improve Caddy.
+It also does not contribute to the research efforts that are otherwise made possible, and it makes it difficult to diagnose problems and improve Casket.
 We recommend leaving telemetry on to gain [its benefits](#benefits) and to improve the Web overall.